astridx/meinblog/content/posts/ubuntu_docker-lamp/5ubuntu-docker-lamp-einrichten-en.md

 ## Possible errors

-Depending on the configuration, an error may occur under Ubuntu 20.04 when calling `make server-up`.
+Depending on the configuration, an error may occur under Ubuntu 20.04 when calling `./docker-lamp start`.

 ### permission denied (but minica-root-ca.pem exists)

-If the output of `make server-up` starts with the following text, permissions are not correct.
+If the output of `./docker-lamp start` starts with the following text, permissions are not correct.

 ```
 ./.env included